 While carefully tracking your expenditures is a great step to ensure that you don’t go bankrupt, not wrapping your entire expenditure around a budget from the beginning can cause you to lose much more money than you might have saved.
 Budgeting your daily, monthly or weekly expenses should be the first on the scale.
-Living without a budget is like travelling across a country without a roadmap.
-Without a budget you have no idea how much you might have saved.
+Living without a budget is like traveling across a country without a roadmap.
+Without a budget, you have no idea how much you might have saved.

 Before you start cutting down expenses, set a budget first and do all you can to adhere to it.
 By doing so, you are certain that a reckless spending spree would always be confined to a cash limit that you set for yourself.

 5).
 Increasing Your Expenditure As Your Income Increases